apslab/argos/README.md

 environment &raquo; service_name &raquo; url, identifier and secret

-For implement the class that consume this services you use {http://api.rubyonrails.org/classes/ActiveResource/Base.html ActiveResource::Base} and extend {Argos::OauthSupport} for supporting OAuth autorization (2 legged).
+For implement the class that consume this services you use [ActiveResource::Base](http://api.rubyonrails.org/classes/ActiveResource/Base.html) and extend [Argos::OauthSupport](http://rdoc.info/github/apslab/argos/master/Argos/OauthSupport) for supporting OAuth autorization (2 legged).

 Example of use: